brandur/sorg/content/passages-drafts/002-japan.md

 > said.
 "Because in America, you think a certain amount of
 > error is normal.
 You expect the plane to be late.
 You
 > expect the mail to be undelivered.
 You expect the washing
 > machine to break down.
-You expect tings to go wrong all
+You expect things to go wrong all
 > the time.
 >
 > "But Japan is different.
 Everything works in Japan.
 In a